-Michael Mucci enters his 20th season at the helm of the Haverford's men's basketball team with the start of the 2014-15 season.
+Michael Mucci recently completed his 20th season at the helm of the Haverford's men's basketball team at the conclusion of the 2014-15 season.
 Mucci leads a program which in recent years has established itself as a playoff contender in the strong Centennial Conference.